natduffy/golf-2025/README.md

 ## Data Source

-Odds are sourced from FanDuel via The Odds API.
-FanDuel was selected as the primary odds provider because it offers:
+Odds are sourced from DraftKings via The Odds API.
+DraftKings was selected as the primary odds provider because it offers:
-- The most comprehensive coverage of golfers (101 golfers listed)
+- The most comprehensive coverage of golfers (155 golfers listed)
 - Competitive odds
 - Regular updates